-Summary of 2011-2012 Assessment Report
+Summary of 2012-2013 Assessment Report

 SLO #1 is assessed with an established rubric through a review of class project materials (direct measure).
-For 2011-2012 on a scale of 5 reviewing 10 variables for 116 students by 10 faculty the average was 3.559.
+For 2012-2013 on a scale of 5 reviewing 10 variables for 192 students by 10 faculty, 90% scored “At Expectations” or above.
 This SLO is also assessed by a question on the exit interview (indirect).
 The response for all graduating seniors was in the affirmative.
 The graduating seniors have cited the variety of courses required as a part of our core and the practical experience they receive in all areas as responsible for achieving this outcome.
-SLO #2 and #3 are assessed in Theatre History I and II by way of a 50-item objective test (direct).
-These numbers indicated a diminishing performance from the previous year.
-To some degree, this can be attributed to simply the random variable of different individual students in the classes from year to year.
-The assessment statistics have been consistent since these assessments were instituted.
-The instructor ratings for SLO #2 and #3 are 3.68 on a 5 point scale.
-Department wide ratings for these SLO’s were 3.79 and 3.84 respectfully.
-SLO 4 was evaluated by instructors based on class projects and papers.
-It was assessed in seven different classes with 94 different students.
-The overall average was 3.10.
+SLO #2 and #3 are assessed in Theatre History I and II by way of an assessment spreadsheet filled out by instructor based on papers and tests in the courses.
+93% of the students assessed scored “At Expectations” or better and for SLO #2.
+For SLO #3, 93% scored “At Expectations” or better.
+SLO #4 was evaluated by instructors based on class projects and papers.
+It was assessed in seven different classes with 116 different students.
+83% of those assessed met expectations or better.
 We have increased interaction with the library staff to try to increase this number.

 Below are the grids of the student learning outcomes.